Why people with cancer should use it

 Once they bind together using CBD oil, the receptor activation can then help the endocannabinoid system in signaling an antitumorigenic warning.
 Which means, it slows down cancer development through blocking reproduction, metastasis, and tumor angiogenesis.

-Although further studies have yet to be reviewed to prove these claims, the cannabinoids in CBD oil have undeniably helped cancer patients one way or another. radiation patients have also turned to cannabis oil for alleviating their post-treatment side effects such as nausea, vomiting, fatigue, pain, immune suppression, and loss of appetite.
+Although further studies have yet to be reviewed to prove these claims, the cannabinoids in CBD oil has helped cancer patients one way or another. radiation patients have also turned to cannabis oil for alleviating their post-treatment side effects such as nausea, vomiting, fatigue, pain, immune suppression, and loss of appetite.